SwarmStorm/awesome/README.md

 *   [pablo-ross/strix-halo-gmktec-evo-x2](https://github.com/pablo-ross/strix-halo-gmktec-evo-x2) - Configuration and documentation for optimizing Ubuntu 24.04 on AMD Ryzen AI Max+ 395 with Radeon 8060S for LLM inference using llama.cpp with ROCm 7 RC and rocWMMA.

 *   [dockur/windows](https://github.com/dockur/windows) - Windows inside a Docker container.

+*   [plenaryapp/awesome-rss-feeds](https://github.com/plenaryapp/awesome-rss-feeds) - Awesome RSS feeds - A curated list of RSS feeds (and OPML files) used in Recommended Feeds and local news sections of Plenary - an RSS reader, article downloader and a podcast player app for android

 *   [docker-mailserver/docker-mailserver](https://github.com/docker-mailserver/docker-mailserver) - Production-ready fullstack but simple mail server (SMTP, IMAP, LDAP, Antispam, Antivirus, etc.) running inside a container.